 7b.
 Any batter able to run to any base at his time at bat, will be required to stay on the bases and continue until he is out, or until he crosses home plate.
 No courtesy runners for a player once he is on base.
 A courtesy runner will be allowed (last healthy out) if a player is injured at any time during base running.
 This player will have to have a runner from the plate for the remainder of the game, or when determined, at the discretion of the coaches and umpires.

 7c.
 Any batter needing a runner from the plate may only play defensively in an infield position.
 (Added 2018)

 7d.
-Courtesy runners from home plate may under no circumstances advance beyond first base regardless of how many bases the location of the batted ball may otherwise have permitted him to reach with the exceptions if the batter hits a home run over the fence, it will be allowed and counted as a home run and if there is an overthrow, the courtesy runner will be awarded second base.
+Courtesy runners from home plate may under no circumstances advance beyond first base regardless of how many bases the location of the batted ball may otherwise have permitted him to reach with the exceptions (1) if the batter hits a home run over the fence, it will be allowed and counted as a home run (2) if the batter hits a ground rule double the courtesy runner will be awarded second base (3) if there is an overthrow the courtesy runner will be awarded second base.
 Existing runners on the bases can advance at their own risk when a courtesy runner is used from the plate.
-(Added 2018)
+(Changed 2019)

 1. No metal cleats will be permitted.

 2. All bats must be have an ASA Certification mark and NOT listed on the non-approved bat list currently listed on the ASA web site.
 (Change 2014)